 - Here the left-most shape within the selection determines the left point for alignment of all the shapes, as shown in Figure 4.

 Figure 4: Shapes aligned to left

-determining the center.
+- This option calculates the center of all the objects by determining the left-most and right-most points, and then determining the center.
 This command will align all the shapes vertically along their centers (see Figure 5).

 Figure 5: Shapes aligned to center

 - Here the right-most shape within the selection determines the right point for alignment of all the shapes, see Figure 6.